HIV, law, human rights and gender equality

 Sex work, or aspects of sex work is criminalized in many countries across the world.
 Sex workers report experiences of stigma, discrimination and violence from health care workers and law enforcement officers.

 They experience denial of health care, discrimination and humiliation, as well as violence, rape, harassment, extortion and detention by police.
 This deters them from accessing and being able to use HIV prevention services effectively, increasing their vulnerability to HIV.

 Rights-based health programmes that seek to, for example a) strengthen the protection of sex workers’ rights in law and policy b) train health care workers to treat sex workers with dignity and respect, and c) sensitize law enforcement officials to the human rights and health rights of sex workers, will support access to HIV-related health care for sex workers.

 Once affected by HIV, key populations experience further rights violations

 In addition, due to the ongoing stigma and prejudice surrounding HIV, people living with HIV experience discrimination and violations of their rights.
 These human rights challenges are exacerbated when people living with and affected by HIV become ill, lose their jobs and are impoverished by costs of health care.
 They become increasingly vulnerable, with less agency to protect their rights and limited ability to cope with the impact of HIV.

 The Global Commission on HIV and the Law

-The Global Commission on HIV and the Law, a global commission of HIV and human rights leaders, experts and activists, led by UNDP and convened on behalf of the Joint United Nations Programme on HIV/AIDS (UNAIDS) undertook consultations and deliberations in seven regions of the world during 2010-2012.
+The Global Commission on HIV and the Law, a global commission of HIV and human rights leaders, experts and activists, led by the United Nations Development Programme and convened on behalf of the Joint United Nations Programme on HIV/AIDS (UNAIDS) undertook consultations and deliberations in seven regions of the world during 2010-2012.